LLNL/RAJA/docs/sphinx/html/_sources/future.txt

     forms of high-bandwidth memory on other architectures.
 This can be done in a manner that is larger transparent to application code.
 Cool, huh?

-  * Support for CUDA streams, which can yield a significant performance boost on GPU systems.

   * A cleaner implementation of IndexSet that will allow compile-time selection of Segment types.
 This will make it easier to add new Segment types by avoiding the need for switch statements in the